A bound state attractor in optical turbulence: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No. 823937 for the RISE project HALT, and by the Simons Foundation Collaboration grant Wave Turbulence (Award ID 651471).
 J.L. and J.S. are supported by the Leverhulme Trust Project Grant RPG-2021-014.
+Some calculations were performed using the Sulis Tier 2 HPC platform hosted by the Scientific Computing Research Technology Platform at the University of Warwick.
+Sulis is funded by EPSRC Grant EP/T022108/1 and the HPC Midlands+ consortium.